 Taking an antibiotic when you don’t need it has led to a serious problem: drug-resistant bacteria.
 About 23,000 children and adults in the U.S. die each year from drug-resistant infections.
 The main cause of this problem is overuse of antibiotics.
 Because of excessive exposure to antibiotics, some bacteria have changed enough that antibiotics no longer work against them.

-Consumer Reports has a helpful overview of when antibiotics are appropriate for children and when they are not.
+Choosing Wisely has a helpful overview of when antibiotics are appropriate for children and when they are not.
 You can also use the Community Checkup to see how providers and health plans in Washington score in avoiding antibiotic use for different conditions.
 Talk to your provider about when an antibiotic is right for you.
 It may not be as often as you think.